Marcolux/Recipe/README.md

 -The user can remove it by clicking the remove button.

 -From the Navigation Bar I can click add Recipe that will show a drop down menu with two links, 1 to add from website and 1 add by typing in.

--If I click add from website I will navigate to a different page where I can see an input and a button.
-After I paste the link into the input and I click search, I will make an Api call and the api will try to read the info from the website.

--If I have a successful call I will see picture, ingredients and instructions for the recipe

--The user can modify the informations by clicking, modify.

--If I decide that I like it I can select the category and I can click add and I will create a recipe in the database.

--If I choose to add a recipe manually, I will navigate to a page where I can type the different ingredients and the instructions.
-Once I think I like it I can added to the a category.

 ### Routes